-&lt;sup>712 Ibid.
+712 Ibid.

-&lt;sup>713 Ibid, 102.
+713 Ibid, 102.

-&lt;sup>714 For a revised view on this account see: Gerhard Milchram, "Jerusalem 1856.
+714 For a revised view on this account see: Gerhard Milchram, "Jerusalem 1856.
 Ludwig August Frankl und die Gründung der Lämel-Schule," Hanno Loewy, Hannes Sulzenbacher (ed.), Endstation Sehnsucht.
 Eine Reise durch Jeruschalajim - Jerusalem - Al Quds, Berlin 2015, p.
 127.

-&lt;sup>715 Max Grunwald, Unserem Tempel!, in: note 429, p.
+715 Max Grunwald, Unserem Tempel!, in: note 429, p.
 534.

-that are more or less calculable depending on its properties and condition.
+Finally, with the acquisition of such an item, the issue of its economic dimension arises as well.
+It should be pointed out, though, that with the acquisition of an object, its economic aspect is by no means exhausted: It must be insured, inventoried, restored, exhibited, stored, and preserved.
+Therefore it entails follow-up costs that are more or less calculable depending on its properties and condition.
 Yet the primary question always is what one buys for what reason and for what price.
 Moralizing about the dynamics of the market system in which we have to operate would be, in this context, out of touch with reality.
 All one can do is asking oneself rather pragmatically how much is history "worth?".
 And if one determines that it is worth the price demanded, then one has not only "brought home" a piece of history but also removed the object from the market and from speculation.